 Oral appliance therapy involves the use of a custom-made mouth piece that you can wear while you sleep.
 The oral appliance holds your jaw in the right position, helping to prevent your soft tissues from collapsing and keeping your airways open.
 Here’s how it works:

-- Dr. Grivas will most likely have you undergo a sleep study, either at home or at a sleep center, to determine if you have sleep apnea.
+- Dr. Grivas will most likely have you undergo a sleep study (if you haven’t already), either at home or at a sleep center, to determine if you have sleep apnea.
 During a sleep study, electrodes will be attached to your head and body.
 These electrodes are attached to machinery that records vital information such as your breathing patterns, eye movement, and how often you wake up during the night.

-- A sleep specialist will analyze the data to accurately diagnose your case and pass the information on to your dentist.
+- A sleep specialist will analyze the data of any sleep study to accurately diagnose your case and pass the information on to Dr. Grivas.

 - Once Dr. Grivas has confirmed that you have sleep apnea, he’ll create your custom-made oral appliance by taking images and impressions of your smile.